godatadriven/evol/README.md

 # evol.py

-> A few good composable functions is better than a lot of static ones.

 `Evol` is functional dsl for composable evolutionary algorithms written in python.

 ## The Gist

-The main idea is that you should be able to define an evolutionary algorithm with a language such that you can write complex algorithms rather simply.
+The main idea is that you should be able to define an evolutionary algorithm with a tool such that you can write complex algorithms in a composable way.

-Here's a nice example.
+Here's a brief example of what the code might look like.

 ```
+from evol import Population, Evolution

-population = Population(eval_func=eval_func, init_func=init_func, size=100)
+population = Population(init_func=init_func, eval_func=eval_func, size=100)

 evo1 = (Evolution(name="evo1")
        .survive(0.6)